No Waiting Period Life Insurance

 There will be a difference between male and female insurance rates.
 This is because men pay higher rates for life insurance than women do.

 A 35-year-old male will have a higher rate than a 35-year-old female.
-Men have a shorter life expectancy, so they are considered a higher risk to insure, and the rates are higher.
+Men have a shorter life expectancy, so they are considered a higher risk to insure, and their rates are higher.
+Take a look at this table to see what we mean.

 |25-Year-Old Single Female||$158.00||$195.00||$187.00||$132.00||$164.00||$172.50||$143.00||$164.50|